iProgramMC/CppStringBuilder/README.md

 # CppStringBuilder
 A poor StringBuilder (C#)  clone for C++.
 Includes a testing playground (see Main.cpp and FunnyStrings.hpp)

+**NOTE**: This has no performance gain compared to standard library tools, if you'd like to optimize further (good luck), then submit a PR!

 ## Implementation

 ### `StringBuilder (constructor)`